 The Council currently have a 10 year age limit for non-wheelchair accessible and 12 for wheelchair accessible.
 If a driver currently has a ULEZ compliant car then their age limit of when it will be last licensed will now be extended to 15 years old.
+For new vehicles between the policy being adopted and 30 September 2025 if the vehicle is not ULEZ compliant then a 10 year age limit for non-wheelchair accessible and 12 for wheelchair accessible will apply.

 From 1 October 2025 From 1 October 2028 From 1 October 2028 New - will only be granted to ULEZ compliant vehicles.
 The maximum a license will be granted is when the vehicle is 15 years old.
-New non-wheelchair accessible vehicle- licence will only be granted if the vehicle is zero emissions (electric) with no age limit New wheelchair accessible - will only be granted to ULEZ and/or electric compliant vehicles.
+New non-wheelchair accessible vehicle-licence will only be granted if the vehicle is zero emissions (electric) with no age limit New wheelchair accessible - will only be granted to ULEZ and/or electric compliant vehicles.
 The maximum a license will be granted is when the vehicle is 15 years old.
 Renewal of currently licensed vehicles at the time of this policy being adopted - The maximum a license will be granted is when the vehicle is 15 years old.
 Renewal of currently licensed vehicles at the time of this policy being adopted - The maximum a license will be granted is when the vehicle is 15 years old which must be ULEZ compliant Renewal wheelchair accessible - The maximum a license will be granted is when the vehicle is 15 years old which must be ULEZ compliant